filippocastelli/blender_io_export_psx_mesh/README.md

 ![Pic or it didn't happen](https://wiki.arthus.net/assets/blender-psx.jpg)

-# Blender 3dcam PSX engine Level exporter
+# [Afire101's Fork of Schnappy's] Blender 3dcam PSX engine Level exporter

 This Blender plugin is to be used in conjunction with the [3dcam PSX engine](https://github.com/ABelliqueux/3dcam-headers).
 It allows exporting a gouraud shaded, UV textured Blender scene to a format compatible with the aforementionned engine.

+The goal is to make it compatible with newer Blender versions (3.2.0)
 ![3d scene](https://wiki.arthus.net/assets/demo.gif)

 ## Documentation